masthead-data/terraform-google-masthead-agent/MIGRATION.md

 #### New Variables
 - `folder_id` - For organization/folder-level deployments
-- `deployment_project_id` - Where Pub/Sub infrastructure is created in organization mode
+- `deployment_project_id` - Where Pub/Sub infrastructure is created in folder mode
 - `monitored_project_ids` - List of additional projects to monitor

 ### Module Interface Changes